tom-favereau/advent_of_code/README.md

 ## day5
-done part1 and part2, difficult
+done part1 and part2,

-nice solution
+I immediately thought of intervals, but I still wanted to try brute force.
+The day was quite challenging, I believe, but I'm happy with my solution.
+We're helping the gardener plant seeds.

 | Part1    | Part2    |
 |----------|----------|